crossprogramming/crossprogramming.github.io/_posts/2019-03-17-build-asp-net-core-app-using-azure-pipelines.md

   - The changes can go through an official code-review process before they impact the build
   - We can also quickly rollback to a specific version in case of a bug requiring extensive fixing
   - The code can be easily shared via a link to the hosted YAML file
-- Coolness factor - we're developers, so we get to *write code* to *build code*
+- Coolness factor - we're developers, so we get to *write code* to *build code*!

 ### Sign up for Azure DevOps

-In case you already have signed up for Azure DevOps, skip this section.
-Follow [these steps](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops) to sign up for Azure DevOps.
+In case you already have signed up for Azure DevOps, skip this section; otherwise, follow [these steps](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops) to sign up for Azure DevOps.

 ### Create an Azure DevOps organization

-In case you already have access to such an organization, skip this section.
-Follow [these steps](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops) to create a new organization.
+In case you already have access to such an organization, skip this section; otherwise, follow [these steps](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops) to create a new organization.

 ### Create a public project

-In case you already have such a project, skip this section.
-Follow [these steps](https://docs.microsoft.com/en-us/azure/devops/organizations/public/create-public-project?view=azure-devops) to create a new public project.
+In case you already have such a project, skip this section; otherwise, follow [these steps](https://docs.microsoft.com/en-us/azure/devops/organizations/public/create-public-project?view=azure-devops) to create a new public project.

 ### Create pipeline